 As I said earlier, no broker is a charity.
 Robinhood indeed makes money off its users.
 But the way it makes money is precisely what makes it perfect for beginning investors.
 In its own words, Robinhood makes money by “collecting interest from customers who choose to upgrade to a margin account” and by “accruing interest from customers’ uninvested cash balances.”

 Margin accounts – that is, investing with borrowed money – can be a risky scenario and is not for beginners.
 And leaving idle cash just sitting around in a brokerage account defeats the purpose; if you weren’t going to trade at all and wanted a zero percent return, you could have parked it in your checking account.
-(You can get a full list of their fees here, if you’re curious).

 If you’re simply getting started with a broker and want to learn in real-time how to trade with real money, Robinhood lets you do that at no additional cost.
 Not only will you save on fees, which typically run $7 a trade at most online brokers, like my other top pick, TD Ameritrade, but you will earn valuable real-world experience through actual trading.